Kite Fiqi

-Ibrahim Fiqi Yusuf (Ibraahim Fiqi Yuusuf), more commonly known as Kite Fiqi, was a Somali military leader and a poet.
-As a military leader, he led the Soocane faction during the early to mid 19th century, consisting of forces from various sub-divisions of the Habr Je'lo clan.
+Ibrahim Fiqi Yusuf (Ibraahim Fiqi Yuusuf), more commonly known as Kite Fiqi, was a Somali military leader and poet.
+As a military leader, he led the Soocane faction during the early to mid 19th century, consisting of forces from various sub-divisions of the reer yoonis Habr Je'lo clan.
 The Soocane faction ruled over most of what is today eastern Somaliland.

 Overview

-Kite Fiqi was born in 1810 to a religious family.
+Ibrahim Fiqi Yusuf was born in 1810 to a family of religious scholars.
 He belonged to the Habr Je'lo clan, part of the larger Isaaq clan family.
-His father, Fiqi Yusuf, was a scholar.
+His father, Fiqi Yusuf, was a scholar as was his grandfather Ali Galal.
+His father Fiqi Yusuf, was killed in battle by Adan Madoba horsemen during a raiding party in 1840.
+His mother, Abban Mohamed Warsame, was a woman of the Jama Siad/Dhulbahante clan.